MicrosoftDocs/dynamics-365-supply-chain-insights/articles/entities.md

 #### Customer

-A *customer* entity captures details about customers that a company sells its end products to.
+A *Customer* entity captures details about customers that a company sells its end products to.

 | Attribute            | Description | Type | Required |
 |----------------------|-------------|------|----------|